trevormartin/basicrnaseqanalysispipeline/README.md

 * STAR genome build for genome reads will be aligned to
 * .gff file for genome reads will be aligned to
 * .txt file with desired differential expression comparisons
+* .txt file with meta data on samples (conditions, etc.)

 Outputs: